-Though William T. Coleman is given credit for the first to use the 20 mule teams, Francis “Borax” Smith had utilized 24-mule teams to haul borax in 30-ton loads in two large wagons across a 160-mile stretch of desert between Teel’s Marsh and Wadsworth, Nevada some six years before.
+Though William T. Coleman is credited for the first to use the 20 mule teams, Francis “Borax” Smith had utilized 24-mule teams to haul borax in 30-ton loads in two large wagons across a 160-mile stretch of desert between Teel’s Marsh and Wadsworth, Nevada some six years before.

 However, Coleman was the first to use these large mule teams in Death Valley.
 The wagons were among the largest ever pulled by draft animals, designed to carry 10 metric tons of borax ore at a time.

 Two horses led the group.
 Though they were larger than the mules and had great strength for getting the wagons moving, they were not as well suited to the desert conditions as the mules.
-The 18 mules and two horses were latched to an 80-foot chain, which ran the length of the team.
-Although the driver also wielded a whip with a six-foot handle and a 22-foot lash, his primary method of giving orders lay in manipulating this chain which was called the jerk line.
-The drivers of the team, called muleskinners, were responsible for harnessing the mules each morning, inspecting each piece of harness and hooking up the outfit.
-They were also responsible for caring for any sick or injured animals and repairing the wagons along the way.
-For their efforts, these men earned from $100 to $120 per month, very high wages for the time.
-At the end of the day, men called “swampers,” were responsible for un-harnessing the animals, gathering firewood and cooking for the rest of the crew.
+The 18 mules and two horses were latched to an 80-foot chain, which ran the team’s length.
+Although the driver also wielded a whip with a six-foot handle and a 22-foot lash, his primary method of giving orders lay in manipulating this chain called the jerk line.
+The team drivers, called muleskinners, were responsible for harnessing the mules each morning, inspecting each piece of harness, and hooking up the outfit.
+They were also responsible for caring for sick or injured animals and repairing the wagons.
+These men earned from $100 to $120 per month, very high wages for the time for their efforts.
+At the end of the day, men called “swampers” were responsible for un-harnessing the animals, gathering firewood, and cooking for the rest of the crew.

 The rear wheels of these massive wagons measured seven feet high and were made of one-inch-thick iron.
-The wagon beds, constructed of solid oak measured 16 feet long, were 6 feet deep, and weighed 7,800 pounds when empty.
-The first wagon was called the “trailer,” the second was the “tender,”, and the water tank wagon brought up the rear.
-These water tanks carried some 1,200 gallons of water to supply the mules and men while in route.
-Water supplies were refilled at springs along the way, as it was not possible to carry enough water for the entire trip.
+The wagon beds, constructed of solid oak, measured 16 feet long, were 6 feet deep, and weighed 7,800 pounds when empty.
+The first wagon was called the “trailer,” the second was the “tender,” and the water tank wagon brought up the rear.
+These water tanks carried 1,200 gallons of water to supply the mules and men en route.
+Water supplies were refilled at springs along the way, as carrying enough water for the entire trip was impossible.
 All total, with the mules, the caravan stretched over 180 feet and when loaded with ore, the total weight was 73,200 pounds.
 A loaded team traveled an average of only 17 miles a day.

 Between 1883 and 1889, the twenty mule teams hauled more than 20 million pounds of borax out of the Valley.
 During those years, the teams ran like clockwork, completing the 330-mile round trip between the Harmony Borax Works and the railhead in about 20 days, despite the difficult terrain.
 One team loaded and left the works every four days.
-During this time, not a single animal was lost, nor did a single wagon break down — a considerable tribute to the ingenuity of the designers and builders and the stamina of the men and mules.
+During this time, not a single animal was lost, nor did a single wagon break down — a considerable tribute to the designers and builders’ ingenuity and the stamina of the men and mules.

-In 1891, Stephen Mather, the administrator of the company’s New York office, persuaded Smith to add the name 20 Mule Team Borax to go with the famous sketch of the mule team already on the box.
+In 1891, Stephen Mather, the company’s New York office administrator, persuaded Smith to add the name 20 Mule Team Borax to go with the famous sketch of the mule team already on the box.
 The trademark would be registered three years later.

-A decade later, the Pacific Coast Borax Company began sending drivers out with jerk-line teams to major U.S. cities to promote the company’s laundry product with free samples.
+A decade later, the Pacific Coast Borax Company began sending drivers out with jerk-line teams to major U.S. cities to promote its laundry product with free samples.
 The maiden appearance of the borax teams was made at the 1904 St. Louis World’s Fair.

 The team would also make its way to New York City, appearing at the World’s Fair of 1917.
 The trip from Oakland to New York took two years.
-The teams were also present at the dedication of the Golden Gate Bridge in 1937, as well as making periodic re-enactment appearances in Death Valley.
+The teams were also present at the Golden Gate Bridge’s dedication in 1937, as well as making periodic re-enactment appearances in Death Valley.